lightning/bolts/04-onion-routing.md

 Alternatively, implementations may choose to apply non-strict forwarding only to like-policy channels to ensure their expected fee revenue does not deviate by using an alternate channel.

-## Payload for the Last Node

-When building the route, the origin node MUST use a payload for the final node with the following values:

-* `outgoing_cltv_value`: set to the final expiry specified by the recipient (e.g.
-  `min_final_cltv_expiry` from a [BOLT #11](11-payment-encoding.md) payment invoice)
-* `amt_to_forward`: set to the final amount specified by the recipient (e.g. `amount` from a [BOLT #11](11-payment-encoding.md) payment invoice)

-This allows the final node to check these values and return errors if needed, but it also eliminates the possibility of probing attacks by the second-to-last node.
-Such attacks could, otherwise, attempt to discover if the receiving peer is the last one by re-sending HTLCs with different amounts/expiries.
-The final node will extract its onion payload from the HTLC it has received and compare its values against those of the HTLC.
-See the [Returning Errors](#returning-errors) section below for more details.

-If not for the above, since it need not forward payments, the final node could simply discard its payload.

 # Shared Secret